 15. Banselan Cave (Conner), Apayao

 Banselan Cave is one of the most famous tourist spots in the municipality and Apayao as a whole.
-From barangay Cupis proper, it takes around 30 minutes of hike to get here.
+From barangay Cupis proper, it takes around 30 minutes of a hike to get here.
 The trail passes along the picturesque Bagumbong river.
 Three chambers with different magnificent stalagmites and stalactites formations compose the cave.
 On one of these chambers, three mini-waterfalls can be found.
 Their pristine waters flow on crystalline boulders.
-Animals such as bats, crabs, rare spiders and others also inhabit the cave.
+Animals such as bats, crabs, rare spiders, and others also inhabit the cave.
 Just like other caves in Apayao, this offers opportunities for spelunking, trekking, and even picnic activities.

 16. Buguit Falls (Conner), Apayao